nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 | [**ROLE**](#role)                       | `r/`    | `President`<br/> `Events (External)`                                                                                |
 | [**NICKNAME**](#nickname)               | `nn/`   | `genie34 ;)`                                                                                                        |

-*_By default, all fields must be non-empty when prefix is specified._
+*_By default, all fields must be non-empty when prefix is specified except for nickname field_ //& CHECK IF OKAY

 ### Name
 - Must contain alphabets and spaces only, with the following exceptions: